Jonathan Woollett-Light

 Firecracker supports snapshotting a VM; a VM can be saved and

-any other VMM.
-I spent time working on the safety and
+other VMM.
+I spent time working on the safety and configurability of

-specified features and security mitigations, and those of the
+and security mitigations, and those of the target.
+This involved

 Firecracker supports a feature called CPU templates that allows a